Remote Python Debugger

 port: 6789

-This can be copied into your launch.json in the .vscode subdirectory in your Visual Studio Code project to connect to the debugger.
+Copy this into your launch.json in the .vscode subdirectory of your Visual Studio Code project to connect to the debugger.

 {